top of page

 #8 Layering know-how for retail staff and customers.

-Chuck: There is an underlying problem here.
+Chuck: There is an underlying problem here!
 Retailers are, in effect, outsourcing training to the garment brands.
 This is brand marketing disguised as training.
 Individuals have no accreditation, so progress cannot be recorded and monitored.
-Brand training is not transferable to other brands because it's not based on principles.
-It may change from year to year, often resulting in conflicting messages from the previous year.
+'Brand' training is not transferable to other brands because it's not based on principles.
+It may change year to year, often resulting in conflicting messages from the previous year.
 A feature highlighted during one year often mysteriously disappears the following year.
 It is designed to demonstrate any superior features of that brand without looking at the pluses and minuses inherent in any product.
-Outdoor Gear Coach is trying to fill part of this gap.

 Customers enter our store with a perceived need to buy a new garment.
 In some cases, customers know exactly what they want, but in many cases, they only know what they think they need”.